One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

-First, since a gapped quantum liquid phase can be realized by lattice models, there should be a microscopic definition based on lattice models.
+First, since a gapped quantum liquid can be realized by lattice models, there should be a microscopic definition based on lattice models.
 More precisely, a gapped quantum liquid phase should be defined as an equivalence class of lattice models.
-The physical description of the equivalence relation between two models was conjectured to be a path connecting two models in the space of models without closing the gap anywhere on the path.
-In an interesting attempt \cite{CGW10a,ZW15}, moving along the path is defined by properly enlarging the Hilbert space and adding symmetry-allowed perturbations.
-This is, however, not the final word about the mysterious equivalence relation.
-The real challenge lies in how to formulate this equivalence relation precisely and prove its compatibility with the macroscopic definition.
-As far as we know, there is no work on how to connect a microscopic definition with a macroscopic one.
-For example, it is not clear if two lattice models defined near different RG fixed points but realizing the same quantum phase, such as Levin-Wen models \cite{LW05}, can be connected by a path without closing the gap.
+The general idea of the equivalence relation between two models is a path connecting two models in the space of models without closing the gap and without changing the ground state degeneracy anywhere on the path.
+More precisely, since only the ground state is physically relevant at zero temperature, in two interesting attempts \cite{CGW10a,ZW15}, the equivalence relation was defined directly for the ground state by local unitary transformations and the stacking of the product states.
+This is, however, not the final word about the equivalence relation.
+The real challenge lies in how to formulate it precisely and prove its compatibility with the macroscopic definition\footnote{As far as we know, there is no work on how to connect microscopic definition with a macroscopic one.
+For example, it is not clear or even puzzling that two lattice models defined at different RG fixed points realize the same quantum phase, such as the Levin-Wen models \cite{LW05}, can be connected by a path without closing the gap nor changing GSD.
+One way out is to add local quantum symmetry to the description of a topological order \cite{KZ20b} (see also Section\,\ref{sec:outlooks}).}.